rpsychologist/powerlmm/README.md

                 cores = parallel::detectCores(logical = FALSE))
 ```

 We then summarize the results using `summary`.
-Let’s look specifically
-at the treatment effects.
+Let's look specifically at the treatment effects.

 ``` r
 summary(res, para = list("LMM" = "time:treatment",